 \subsubsection{Data vector measurement and modelling}

-We follow the analysis of \citet[][hereafter \citetalias{Asgari2021}]{Asgari2021} as it is the fiducial cosmic shear analysis of the KiDS-1000\footnote{For updated KiDS-1000 cosmic shear analysis we refer the reader to \cite{survey2023des} and \cite{Li2023}.}.
-We use only the first five $E_n$-moments determined from two-point correlation functions, measured from $\ang{;0.5}$ to $\ang{;300}$ in 400 radial bins.
-The resulting $E_n$ are shown in Fig.~\ref{fig:COSEBIs}, where we have checked that the $B_n$ are consistent with zero.
-The $E_n$ data vector for $\gamma$\footnote{To compute the individual $\gamma$ data vectors with shape noise we have used Eq.~\eqref{eq:shapenoise} and replaced $g$ with $\gamma$.} and $g$ is the mean of all 1944 \citetalias{Takahashi2017} mocks, and for $\kappa$ data vector we used one realisation with resolution $A_\mathrm{pix}=0.18\,\mathrm{arcmin}^2$ $(\textsc{nside}=8192)$.
-The analytical model is computed using \textsc{CosmoSIS} \citep{Zuntz2015}.
+We follow the analysis of \citet[][hereafter \citetalias{Asgari2021}]{Asgari2021} as it is the fiducial cosmic shear analysis of the KiDS-1000\footnote{For updated KiDS-1000 cosmic shear analysis, we refer the reader to \cite{survey2023des} and \cite{Li2023}.}.
+We only use the first five $E_n$-moments determined from two-point correlation functions, measured from $\ang{;0.5}$ to $\ang{;300}$ in 400 radial bins.
+The resulting $E_n$ are shown in Fig.~\ref{fig:COSEBIs}, where we checked that the $B_n$ are consistent with zero.
+The $E_n$ data vector for $\gamma$\footnote{To compute the individual $\gamma$ data vectors with shape noise we have used Eq.~\eqref{eq:ebos} and replaced} and $g$ is the mean of all 1944 \citetalias{Takahashi2017} mock data; and for the $\kappa$ data vector, we used one realisation with resolution $A_\mathrm{pix}=0.18\,\mathrm{arcmin}^2$ $(\textsc{nside}=8192)$.
+The analytical model was computed using \textsc{CosmoSIS} \citep{Zuntz2015}.